-USAID primarily uses two types of Notices of Funding Opportunity (NOFO) -- a Request for Applications (RFA) and an Annual Program Statement (APS).
+USAID primarily uses two types of Notices of Funding Opportunity (NOFO): 1) Request for Applications (RFA) and 2) Annual Program Statement (APS).
+To the extent possible, AOs and Planners should use plain language in NOFOs to ensure the announcement is accessible to diverse communities of eligible applicants.